-At each inspection the following must be done:
+At each snare inspection the following must be done:

 - 1. Dispatch foxes quickly and humanely.
-Shooting with an appropriate firearm is a recognised method of humanely dispatching foxes. - 2.
-Non-target species must be appropriately dealt with immediately on discovery.
-This may involve releasing the animal, or killing it on humane grounds where the animal is injured.
+Shooting with an appropriate firearm is a recognised method of humanely dispatching foxes. - Release non-target captures immediately on discovery, unless the animal is injured and has to be killed on humane grounds.
 N.B.
-Under section 14 of the Wildlife and Countryside Act 1981 it is an offence to release or allow to escape into the wild certain non-native animals, including those listed in Part 1 of Schedule 9 to the 1981 Act. - 3.
-As soon as is practically possible, remove and dispose of all carcasses appropriately in accordance with legislative requirements. - 4.
-Look for any new signs of non-target animal presence. - Inspect the condition of the snare.
+Under section 14 of the Wildlife and Countryside Act 1981 it is an offence to release or allow to escape into the wild certain non-native animals, including those listed in Part 1 of Schedule 9 to the 1981 Act.

+- 3. As soon as is practically possible, remove and dispose of all carcasses appropriately in accordance with legislative requirements. - 4.
+Look for any new signs of non-target animal presence. - 5.
+Inspect the condition of the snare.
 Never use a frayed, kinked, rusty or damaged snare snares in such condition must be disposed of safely. - 6.
-Check that your snares are set and positioned as intended. - Render the snare inoperable if forecasted weather conditions are likely to cause poor welfare or prevent daily inspection.
+Check that your snares are set and positioned as intended. - 7.
+Render the snare inoperable if forecasted weather conditions are likely to cause poor welfare or prevent daily inspection.